 Lack of Customer Service

-On the other hand, a secure VDR often includes live support and a data room project manager, which all help to ensure that your data is appropriately secure and available, and can help teach you how to better use the system to maximize your organization’s security.
-Compared to Dropbox’s you figure it out, it’s a welcome line of assistance that can help you and your team get up to speed in a secure and safe manner.
+A secure VDR, by comparison, typically includes live support and a data room project manager, both of which will help ensure that your data is appropriately secure and available.
+These layers of support can also help teach you how to better use the system to maximize your organization’s security (to avoid those pesky human security breaches).
 If there are any issues, you’ll also appreciate the dedicated support from your customer success manager every step of the way.

 Highly Secure File Sharing Platform: Virtual Data Room

-Unlike Dropbox, which was developed for consumers to easily share and store files and then retrofitted to appeal to business customers, VDRs originated as business storage solutions.
+VDRs originated as a business storage solution — and the same can’t be said for Dropbox, which was developed for individual consumers and then retrofitted for enterprise work.
 VDRs are robust enough to support due diligence activities carried out in support of a financial transaction, such as a capital raise.
 Physical security and document integrity features are built into the framework of VDRs.

-This business-first perspective takes into account the likelihood of multiple users with unique access requirements in the virtual data room.
-Professional vendors like Caplinked offer a VDR that is less expensive than the per-user rate charged by Dropbox, Google Drive or other file sharing sites.
+Because they are built for business, VDR platforms take into account the likelihood of multiple users that may all need unique access requirements and permissions.
+Professional vendors like Caplinked offer a VDR that is less expensive than the per-user rate charged by Dropbox, Google Drive, or other file sharing and FTP alternative sites.

 And what about document integrity?
-Maintaining document integrity in a paper world was straightforward.
-The original document was created, printed, copied and shared with authorized personnel in one or more controlled locations.
+Maintaining document integrity in a pre-digital world was straightforward.
+The original document was created, printed, copied, and shared with authorized personnel in one or more controlled locations.
 Once it was no longer needed, it was filed away or sent to storage and eventually destroyed.

-In the digital world, a simple file storage or cloud hosting solution can’t deliver the document integrity of a VDR.
-The process of document sharing and due diligence is now more complicated, since it must address the following issues:
+In the digital world, however, a simple file storage or cloud hosting solution can’t deliver the security integrity of a VDR.
+The process of document sharing and due diligence is now more complicated since it must address the following issues: